 - Income Support

 - Income-based Job Seekers Allowance

-- Income-related element of Employment and Support Allowance
+- The income-related element of Employment and Support Allowance

 - Child Tax Credit but not Working Tax Credit

 - Child Tax Credit and Working Tax Credit Support under Part V1 of the Immigration and Asylum Act 1999

 For Child Tax Credit and Working Tax Credit, you will need to provide us with all the pages of your recent Tax Credit Award letter.
 This should be dated in the last 3 months and show your expected income.
 For all other allowances, you need to provide your reward letter.
 These should be supplied at the time of applying and applications cannot be processed until this has been received.